techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-31-English/index.md

 ### Speaking of cooking, when you buy new household appliances, such as a kitchen robot, do you go with the flow and spontaneously start using it, or do you read the entire manual from cover to cover?

 I go with the flow because I prefer to try something out.
-My memory retention is better if I use something practically or possibly break it.
+My memory retention is better if I use something practically or possibly break it 😉.
 When needed, I reach for the manual, and then I read it from cover to cover.

 ### What are your interests related to technology and science?